This is profit that serves as a source of shareholder returns and is the numerical management target in the Medium-Term Management Plan.

 4. Total amount of policies in force for individual insurance and individual annuity insurance at MSI Aioi Life and MSI Primary Life.

-A checkmar (✔) indicates that FY2022 figures have been assured by KPMG AZSA Sustainability Co., Ltd.
+A checkmar (✔) indicates that FY2023 figures have been assured by KPMG AZSA Sustainability Co., Ltd.

 Our growth potential depends on improving customer satisfaction.
 Along with these indicators, customer opinions are helpful in improving quality.

-We consider “mission/vision/value awareness” and “pride and job satisfaction” on the part of Group employees to be important elements in achieving sustainable growth in corporatevalue, and are always aiming to improve in these areas.
+We consider “mission/vision/value (MVV) awareness” and “pride, job satisfaction” on the part of Group employees to be important elements in achieving sustainable growth in corporate value and always aim to improve these areas.

 By promoting diversity in the manager position (section managers and above), we believe that we will allow for strategies, product development, and organizational management that incorporate diverse perspectives and sense of values, leading to higher customer satisfaction and growth potential.